bhardwajRahul/telepresence/docs/reference/architecture.md

 ## Traffic Manager

 The Traffic Manager is the central point of communication between Traffic Agents in the cluster and Telepresence Daemons on developer workstations.
-It is responsible for injecting the Traffic Agent sidecar into ingested or intercepted pods, proxying all relevant inbound and outbound traffic, and tracking active intercepts.
+It is responsible for injecting the Traffic Agent sidecar into engaged pods, proxying all relevant inbound and outbound traffic, and tracking active engagements.

 The Traffic-Manager is installed by a cluster administrator.
 It can either be installed using the Helm chart embedded in the telepresence client binary (`telepresence helm install`) or by using a Helm Chart directly.

 ## Traffic Agent

-The Traffic Agent is a sidecar container that facilitates ingests and intercepts.
-When an ingest or intercept is first started, the Traffic Agent container is injected into the workload's pod(s).
+The Traffic Agent is a sidecar container that facilitates engagements.
+When a `replace`, `ingest` or `intercept` is first started, the Traffic Agent container is injected into the workload's pod(s).
 You can see the Traffic Agent's status by running `telepresence list` or `kubectl describe pod <pod-name>`.

-Depending on if an intercept is active or not, the Traffic Agent will either route the incoming request  to a your workstation, or it will pass it along to the container in the pod usually handling requests on that port.
+Depending on if an `replace` or `intercept` is active or not, the Traffic Agent will either route the incoming request to your workstation, or it will pass it along to the container in the pod usually handling requests.

 Please see [Traffic Agent Sidecar](intercepts/sidecar.md) for details.